ablyss74/My_Clear_Linux_Stuff/Docker_Script/compiz docker-older-method.md

-# The below is a little outdiate.
+# The below is a little outdated.
 Please my new method in compiz-docker-new

 ```code
 ### Install compiz Docker container and xfce desktop on Clear Linux for wobbly windows and other special effects.